Kaitlyn Sadtler

-Kaitlyn Noelle Sadtler is an American immunologist and bioengineer and Stadtman Tenure-Track Investigator at the National Institute of Biomedical Imaging and Bioengineering, known for completing the first population-wide serosurvey during the COVID-19 pandemic in the United States in 2020.
+Kaitlyn Noelle Sadtler is an American immunologist and bioengineer and Stadtman tenure-track Investigator at the National Institute of Biomedical Imaging and Bioengineering, known for her research on immune-active biomaterials for regenerative medicine and for completing the first population-wide serosurvey during the COVID-19 pandemic in the United States in 2020.

 Education

 Sadtler attended Urbana High School in Ijamsville, Maryland.
 She went on to earn her BS in biomedical science summa cum laude at University of Maryland, Baltimore County (UMBC) in 2011.
 She credits her undergraduate engineering experience with giving her a wide view of the different fields that are foundational to her current work.
 Sadtler is among a cohort of researchers including Kizzmekia Corbett from UMBC who rose to prominence in the COVID-19 pandemic.

 Before starting her PhD, Sadtler held a one-year postbaccalaureate research position at the National Institute of Allergy and Infectious Diseases, where she says she "caught the immunology bug."
 Sadtler worked in the laboratory of Jennifer Elisseeff at the Johns Hopkins University Cellular and Molecular Medicine program for her PhD, which she completed in only three and a half years, focusing on the molecular mechanisms of medical device fibrosis.
 Parts of her thesis work were published in journals such as Science and Nature Methods.